-Electric Blue is delighted to bring you the Cambridge Rapid Charger Network!
+Electric Blue is delighted to bring you the Cambridgeshire Rapid Charger Network!
 In a bid to tackle rising health issues caused by petrol and diesel vehicle emissions, local residents will soon experience the benefits of cleaner air, and quieter streets.
 The network launched in October, with the first six rapid chargers already installed, and four of the six providing emissions-free journeys, around the city centre.

-Cambridge City Council have an exciting vision: to convert all taxis to electric (or low emission vehicles) by 2028.
+The city has an exciting vision: to convert all taxis to electric (or low emission vehicles) by 2028.
 This can only be achieved with the successful implementation of appropriate charging infrastructure; a plan which Electric Blue is proud to be spearheading.
 So far, the chargers have provided more than 7,500 emission-free miles, and as the remaining chargers are installed, this number will continue to increase.
 Every mile driven in an EV equals fewer harmful pollutants in the air that we all have to breathe, meaning cleaner, healthier air for present, and future communities.

 Peter Blake, Transport Director at Greater Cambridge Partnership, said: “More than 80% of Nitrogen Oxides emitted in central Cambridge are from vehicles, and we are working with our partners on a range of measures to clean up our air, which will also help to improve our quality of life.”